ickb/proposal/README.md

         Lock: ...
 ```

-### Transfer
+### Deposit Phase 2

-While a receipt it's an valid deposit, so it's accruing interests and it can be used to withdraw, it's not transferrable as it is.
+While a receipt accrues interests and it can be used to withdraw, it's not liquid nor transferrable.

-A receipt must be converted in its equivalent iCKB token amount in order to transfer it.
-This conversion is now possible because the header of the receipt block is available.
+The second phase of the deposit transforms a receipt into its equivalent amount of iCKB tokens, which in turn is both liquid and transferrable.
+This conversion is now possible thanks to the header of the deposit block now available.

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: oversized receipts are subject to a 10% fee on the amount exceeding a standard deposit.

-Summing up, when transferring, these rules must be followed:
+Summing up, in the second deposit phase, these rules must be followed:

 - The iCKB value of a receipt is calculated as